Zoroastrianism

 Religious faiths were important in the growth of ancient civilizations.
 They were a significant bridge between the interactions of empires, states, and the people.
 Central Asia was no exception.
-The growth of believes and religions between the sixth century B.C. and the sixth century A.D. had a proven role in the cultural and political shifts of Central Asia.
+The growth of beliefs and religions between the sixth century B.C. and the sixth century A.D. had a proven role in the cultural and political shifts of Central Asia.

 Zoroastrianism is one of the world’s oldest monotheistic religions.
 It was launched by the Prophet Zoroaster (or Zarathustra) in ancient Iran, approximately 3500 years ago.
-Zoroastrianism belief spread through the territory of ancient Iran and Central Asia in the 7th c. – 6th c.
+Zoroastrianism belief spread through the territory of ancient Iran (Persia) and Central Asia in the 7th c. – 6th c.
 BC.

 Zoroaster, or Zardusht, Zarathustra, Zardust, is the prophet of Zoroastrianism.
 It is believed that Zoroaster lived about in the 1st half of the 6th century BC.
 He wrote the numerous ancient parts of the holy book of Zoroastrianism called “Avesta”.
 It is also believed that Zoroaster began preaching in Eastern Iran and Central Asia.
 He opposed worshiping chiefs of the tribes, priesthood, and old gods.
 According to oriental legends, Zoroaster lived and preached in Bactria when King Vishtapa ruled there.
 This king was the first to adopt Zoroastrianism and is often mentioned in the Zoroastrian scripts as a righteous king.